 As part of the Program, the department has:

-- implemented a public health and education programs for the Victorian community and health
+- implemented a and education programs for the Victorian community and

-- developed expert clinical to identify and manage those at increased risk
+- developed expert to identify and manage those at increased risk

-- revised the State Health Emergency Response Plan and improved how we plan, communicate and work with our health services and emergency management sector partners during emergencies
+- revised the and improved how we plan, communicate and work with our health services and emergency management sector partners during emergencies

 - hosted an epidemic thunderstorm asthma symposium with experts from across Australia